Description

 Shih Tzus can be prone to separation anxiety due to their strong attachment to their owners.
 They do not like being left alone for extended periods and may become distressed if they are separated from their family.
 This can result in destructive Behavior or excessive barking.
 If you have a busy schedule or are away from home often, it’s important to consider how a Shih Tzu’s need for companionship will fit into your lifestyle.

-House Training Challenges
+House training Challenges

 House training a Shih Tzu can sometimes be challenging.
 Their small bladders and the potential for stubbornness can make potty training more difficult compared to other breeds.
 Consistent training and patience are required to ensure success.
 Crate training and regular potty breaks are essential to help with house training.